logo

 Aine Creedon

-Aine Creedon is Nonprofit Quarterly's Digital Publishing Coordinator and has worn many hats at NPQ over the past five years.
-She has extensive experience with social media, communications and outreach in the nonprofit sector, and spent two years in Americorps programs serving with a handful of organizations across the nation.
-Aine currently resides in Denver, Colorado where she enjoys hiking with her pups Frida and Tucker.
-She enjoys volunteering in her free time and also serves on the advisory board for the Young Nonprofit Professionals Network Denver and is the Marketing Liaison for YNPN Denver's Professional Development Committee.
+Aine Creedon is Nonprofit Quarterly's Director of Digital Operations and has worn many hats at NPQ since 2011.
+She has extensive experience with social media, communications and outreach in the nonprofit sector, and spent two years in Americorps programs serving with a handful of nonprofits across the nation as well as a community organization in Dorchester, Boston.
+Aine currently resides in Denver, Colorado where she enjoys volunteering, seeing live music, and hiking with her pups Frida and Tucker.

-More about: Corporate Social ResponsibilityGlobal IssuesImmigrationNonprofit NewsPolicyWhite House / Executive Branch
+More about: Corporate Social ResponsibilityGlobal IssuesImmigrationNonprofit NewsPolicyPolitics

 logo logo logo logo logo